Ambush near Suva Reka

-The Ambush near Suva Reka (Serbian: Zaseda kod Suve Reke) was an incident that occurred during the Kosovo War when members of the Kosovo Liberation Army (KLA) ambushed a MUP convoy, killing three Serbian policemen near the village of Duhël, close to Suva Reka.
+The Ambush near Suva Reka (Serbian: Zaseda kod Suve Reke) was an incident that occurred during the Kosovo War when members of the Kosovo Liberation Army (KLA) ambushed a MUP convoy, killing three Serbian policemen near the village of Dulje, close to Suva Reka.
 The three Serbian policemen were blown up by a rocket-propelled grenade that exploded on impact with their squad car.

 Background

-The result of the ambush was due to Yugoslav troops shelling the village of Sllapuzhan.
+The KLA set the ambush in retaliation for the shelling of the village of Sllapuzhan by Yugoslav troops.

 Incident

-On 8 January 1999, the KLA's 125th brigade which had been operating in the nearby areas of Prizren and Orahovac, led an ambush on a convoy of Yugoslav troops near the town of Suva Reka.
+On 8 January 1999, the KLA's 125th brigade, which had been operating in the nearby areas of Prizren and Orahovac, led an ambush on a convoy of Yugoslav troops near the town of Suva Reka.
 In the incident, the KLA fired a rocket-propelled grenade at a convoy of Yugoslav troops and vehicles.
-4 policemen were wounded and another 3 were killed.
-2 civilians were also seriously wounded after a fierce firefight.
-The KLA also suffered 3 injuries.
+Four policemen were wounded and another three were killed.
+Two civilians were also seriously wounded after a fierce firefight.
+The KLA also suffered three injuries.